What is it?

-The location of the points requires knowledge of the anatomy and guidance of a qualified and experienced therapist.
+The location of the points requires knowledge of anatomy and the guidance of a qualified and experienced therapist.
 There is no need to use oil or cream.
-For the stimulus it is easier to reach the deeper tissues, you can make a circular on the ground before pressing and thus prevent it from moving.
+For the stimulus, it is easier to reach the deeper tissues; you can make a circular on the ground before pressing and thus prevent it from moving.
 The circle formed during the pressure massage is a unit.
 In each treatment, approximately 80 to 120 units are indicated per point, with a duration of 2 to 3 minutes.

 Points of the Digitopuncture

-Let’s see just some important points:
+Let’s see just some essential points: